CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/Attributes.md

 - For every point in STR the character can reduce a physical victory level achieved against them in combat once every combat encounter.
 - For every point in STR the character can reduce a physical injury against them outside of combat.
 - STR allows your character to carry around heavier gear without being penalized.
-- STR increases climb and Swim Combat Speed in combat.
+- STR increases Athletics and Climb derived Combat Speeds.

 ## Reflex (RFX)